acli/omni-news/README.md

 then look for programs that look like they might be Cantonese programs.
 You can see a list of startup options by running `omni-news --help`.

-The script can be run in a `--loop` mode that continually checks the downloaded schedule and `--speak`s the main Cantonese news segment that’s coming up (if speech synthesis is available) and/or turn the TV on (if possible).
+The script can be run in a `--loop` mode to continually check the downloaded schedule and `--speak` the main Cantonese news segment that’s coming up (if speech synthesis is available) and/or turn the TV on (if possible).
 The schedule is cached and only downloaded every few days to minimize server load.